Creating paged, compound, and collection content

 Using this method, the metadata CSV file contains a row for every item, both parents and children.
 You should use this method when you are creating books, newspaper issues, or other paged or compound content where each page has its own metadata, or when you are creating compound objects of any Islandora model.
 The file for each page/child is named explicitly in the page/child's file

 column rather than being in a subdirectory.
-To link the pages to the parent, Workbench establishes parent/child relationships between items with parent_id
+To link the pages to the parent, Workbench establishes parent/child relationships between items with a special parent_id

-value of another item (the parent).
+value of their parent.
 For this to work, your CSV file must contain a parent_id

 field plus the standard Islandora fields field_weight